nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 3. REP shows the filtered list of clients.

 **Extensions:**
 * 1a.
-User request does not specify an attribute.
+User request has wrong details.
   * 1a1.
-REP displays an error message.

-    Use case ends.
-* 1b.
-User request does not specify any keywords.
-  * 2b1.
 REP displays an error message.

     Use case ends.

 ### **Use Case: Match clients**